 Before and after stair change

 Staircase change with before-after images from our customers has always been one of our most appreciated departments on the site.
 Have you bought a staircase from the dream stairs and have your own pictures that you want to contribute, please let me know!
-Send an email to firstname.lastname@example.org, attach your pictures and please write a short text about the process so you can help us to add to this page and inspire others who are looking to change the staircase.
+Send an email to firstname.lastname@example.org , attach your photos and feel free to write a short text about the process so you can help us fill in this section and inspire others who are considering changing stairs.

 1. “Ever since we moved into the house, I have wanted to do something about the old stairs, but I was afraid that a stair change would be a very complex procedure and impossible in our house.
 After a bit of research I came in contact with the Drömtrappor.
 They could describe the process – which turned out to be far from as advanced as I thought – and also I could adjust the stairs as I wanted it! ” Here is what interior design and lifestyle blogger Nina Holst (Stylizimo) has to say about how her staircase was changed.
 She had aldready sanded and treated the floor when we came into the picture and the desire was that the stairs would match her white glazed spruce floors which we matched with a white glazing on pine.
 The floor plan is the same as before, two stairs on top of each other from the entrance floor to the social areas on the 2nd floor and on to Nina’s work room in the loft.
 The choice of glass railings is about creating a restful background to the dining area and living room, but also for the light to flow as freely as possible between the three floors.
 Didnt it turn out was restful and yet expressive?!
 If you want to see more inspiring pictures from Nina’s home, we recommend a visit to her blog stylizimoblog.com